mrasus16112/pipescript/README.md

 ```
 define procedure names `Hello, world!` [
   # print hello world here #
+  make cell(69) is 4;
+  serve cell(69);
 ]
 ```
+In every procedure, you must serve something, whether you want to or not.

 ### How do I access parameters that would be passed in to a procedure?

 Use the param() construct to access parameters.
 Parameters are accessed by indexes, indexed from 0.
-The amount of parameters are not specified upfront in the procedure definition, but the maximum amount of parameters available to a procedure is 6969.
+The amount of parameters are not specified upfront in the procedure definition, but the maximum amount of parameters available to a procedure is a random number from 2 to 69 generated at the start of transpilation.

 ```
 import(`arithmetical operations`);